Back to top

 Special Educational Needs and Disabilities Section

-For more information about our curriculum, please contact Mr Ward, our Deputy Headteacher - 01204 332533 or email contact@boltonstcatherinesacademy.org.uk
+For more information about our curriculum, please contact Mr Williams, our Deputy Headteacher - 01204 332533 or email contact@boltonstcatherinesacademy.org.uk